 3. Kidney Disease a.k.a.
 Renal Failure

-Kidney disease can develop on its own over a dog’s lifetime or as a complication from medications or other diseases (like Lyme disease).
+Kidney disease usually develops gradually and is most often seen in older dogs, but it can also arise as a complication from medications or other infectious diseases (like Lyme disease).

 Unfortunately, kidney disease that develops over a pet’s lifetime—a.k.a. chronic kidney disease—is not preventable most of the time.
 Dogs with a genetic predisposition to kidney failure are most at risk.